Foso/Ktorfit/README.md

 Ktorfit is based on Ktor Clients 2.0.0.
 You don't need to add an extra dependency for the default clients.
 When you want to use Ktor plugins for things like serialization, you need to add the dependencies and they need to be compatible with 2.0.0

+## 📙 Documentation
+In this Readme is only a basic example, for more documentation check: [http://foso.github.io/Ktorfit](http://foso.github.io/Ktorfit)

 ## 👷 Project Structure